Cheng-Hsien-Wu/youtube-captions-selectable/README.md

 Edge may show a mini menu when text is selected.
 This is a browser feature.
 To remove it, go to Edge settings or use the mini menu’s hide option for YouTube.
+1. Select any text on a web page to show the mini menu
+2. Click the **⋯** button on the mini menu
+3. Choose **Hide menu for this site**
+4. Add `youtube.com` to the list

 ---